sharma-abhishek210/CS659/README.md

 4) `run rosrun iq_gnc avoid`   // to run avoid executable file which helps to avoid collision with obstacle.
 5) `rosrun iq_gnc sub ` // to run yolo

-##  for 2 drones obstacle avoidance
+##  For 2 drones obstacle avoidance

 change command line 2 to ;
 `sim_vehicle.py -v ArduCopter -f gazebo-drone1 --console -It --out=tcpin:0.0.0.0:x` ( where x is avaiable port and t is drone number)